phanthehien/mongo-models/API.md

 - `indexSpecs` - an array of objects containing index specifications to be created.
-- `callback` - the callback method using the signature `function (err, result)`
-  where:
-  - `err` - if creating the indexes failed, the error reason, otherwise `null`.
-  - `result` - if creating the indexes succeeded, the result object.

 Indexes are defined as a static property on your models like: